maierbn/opendihu/doc/sphinx/settings/hyperelasticity.rst

     "materialParameters":         material_parameters,          # material parameters of the Mooney-Rivlin material "displacementsScalingFactor": 1.0,                          # scaling factor for displacements, only set to sth. other than 1 only to increase visual appearance for very small displacements
     "residualNormLogFilename":    "log_residual_norm.txt",      # log file where residual norm values of the nonlinear solver will be written
+    "slotNames":                  ["ux", "uy", "uz"],           # (optional) slot names of the data connector slots, there are three slots, namely the displacement components ux, uy, uz
     "useAnalyticJacobian":        True,                         # whether to use the analytically computed jacobian matrix in the nonlinear solver (fast)
     "useNumericJacobian":         False,                        # whether to use the numerically computed jacobian matrix in the nonlinear solver (slow), only works with non-nested matrices, if both numeric and analytic are enable, it uses the analytic for the preconditioner and the numeric as normal jacobian